 - a.
 To designate a clinical/fieldwork educator who will be responsible for the planning and implementation of the clinical/fieldwork educational experience.
 The clinical/fieldwork coordinator shall designate at least one qualified therapist as a clinical/fieldwork educator for backup purposes.
 Staff members providing supervision shall be identified in writing by name and academic credentials and shall meet the standards for supervision of clinical/fieldwork students as set forth by the appropriate accrediting agency. - b.
 To provide clinical/fieldwork educators with time required to plan and implement the clinical/fieldwork experience and act as liaison to the University, including when feasible, time to attend relevant meetings and conferences. - c.
 To have available a written description of the clinical/fieldwork experiences being offered. - d.
 To provide orientation to the Facility, including: pertinent Policies, Procedures, Bylaws, Rules and Regulations, and work schedules with which the students are expected to comply. - e.
 To provide clinical/fieldwork experiences to permit the students to participate in professional services under the supervision of the appropriate professional staff of the Facility.
 The scope of the students' participation shall be determined by the applicable policies of the Facility and in accordance with the pertinent laws. - f.
 To evaluate the performance of assigned students on a regular basis using designated evaluation forms supplied by the University.
-The completed evaluations shall be forwarded to the University within one (l) week from the last day of the clinical/fieldwork experience.
+The completed evaluations shall be forwarded to the University within one (l) week from the last day of the clinical/fieldwork experience. - g.

-g.
 To provide first aid and/or emergency care relating to student injuries occurring at the Facility.
-The student is responsible for all related costs. h.
-To provide the student with assistance in the form of ·
+The student is responsible for all related costs. - h.
+To provide the student with assistance in the form of \\\\\\ - i.
+To assume responsibility for the supervision of the care of its patients.

-- 4. RECORDS.
+4. RECORDS.

 The University shall maintain all students' educational records relating to the clinical/fieldwork education program at the Facility.
 The Facility shall have custody and control of all medical records and charts contained in patient files.
 The University and students shall not remove or copy such records except pursuant to a specific request in writing.
-The identity of patients, the nature of procedures or services provided to patients and information included in the patients' medical records shall be confidential and shall not be disclosed by the University or students other than for use in direct patient care by authorized personnel during the current or future hospital admissions, or as necessary to determine and fulfill the obligations of the parties to this Agreement, or as may be required by law. - 5.
-RISK MANAGEMENT.
-The Facility agrees to notify the University's academic coordinator of all actual, potential and/or alleged claims regarding the student's participation in the clinical/fieldwork education program.
-The University agrees to notify the Facility of all actual, potential and/or alleged claims regarding the student's participation in the Facility's clinical/fieldwork education program.
-Both the Facility and the University will collaborate in claims management, which includes but is not limited to, risk identification, claims investigation, and control process. - 6.
-LEGAL STATUS.
-It is understood and agreed that the students are enrolled in a professional education program offered by The University of Findlay.
-It is understood and agreed that while participating in clinical/fieldwork educational experiences under appropriate supervision at the Facility, the students shall not be deemed or considered to be employees of the Facility or its corporate affiliates for any purposes as a result of their participation in the clinical/fieldwork educational experience and shall remain at all times students of the University.
-Nothing in this Agreement is intended or shall be deemed or construed to create any relationship between the parties other than that of educational affiliation.
+The identity of patients, the nature of procedures or services provided to patients and information included in the patients' medical records shall be confidential and shall not be disclosed by the University or students other than for use in direct patient care by authorized personnel during the current or future hospital admissions, or as necessary to determine and fulfill the obligations of the parties to this Agreement, or as may be required by law.